vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 &emsp; To evaluate the performances of our model, **three main metrics** were used: the ***loss***, the ***accuracy*** and the ***F1 score***.

-<div style="text-align: justify">&emsp;The loss is computed, and optimised by the model during both the training and the testing.
+<div style="text-align: justify">&emsp;The loss is computed by the model during both the training and the testing.
 We compute a CrossEntropyLoss for our model.
 The accuracy is the percentage of correct prediction made by the model both on the training set and the testing set.
 To make the prediction we choose the class (crossing or not crossing) that get the highest softmax probability.
 This way of computing the loss and accuracy may create what we observe in the result : the fact that for the training the loss increase but the accuracy stays pretty much constant.
 The F1 score is the harmonic mean of the precision and recall.
 The precision is the percentage of correct positive prediction made by the model.
 The recall is the percentage of positive prediction made by the model that are correct.
-We compute the F1 measure also on the training and testing set.</div>
+We compute the F1 measure also on the training and testing set.
+However we start using the F1 measure latter in the experimental process so for the 2 first experiment, we don't have f1-score data</div>

 #### 4.1.2 - Overfitting